You are here

-Just as Jefferson built and then later altered his home Monticello "with a greater eye to convenience," he also modified some of his clothing to meet his changing needs.
+Just as Jefferson built and then later altered Monticello "with a greater eye to convenience,"1 he also modified some of his clothing to meet his changing needs.
 Jefferson's red under waistcoat was altered by the addition of a lining consisting of opened or flattened stockings sewn into the interior to make the garment warmer.
 Since the stockings were embroidered with "TI" stitched over "9.7.," we know they were one of Jefferson's pairs.
 The waistcoat was also shortened about five inches, making the bottom edge terminate at the waist.
 The original waistcoat was significantly longer and had a center back vent.

 These alterations changed how and when the garment was worn.
 When the waistcoat was new, it would have been part of a larger suit of clothing, possibly including a longer white woolen under waistcoat (also in Monticello's collection).
 The changes may have been made so that, later in life, Jefferson could wear the waistcoat under a shorter, newer-style waistcoat, which was perhaps not as warm as he wanted.
 Jefferson suffered greatly from the cold.
 In the winter of 1801, in a letter to William Dunbar, he lamented, "I have no doubt but that cold is the source of more sufferance to all animal nature than hunger, thirst, sickness & all the other pains of life & of death itself put together."2

 - Carrie Taylor, 2002